 Although more sparsely populated, there are some similarities between Lincolnshire and Hull and East Yorkshire, with a significant coastal economy and large areas of food production inland.
-Lincolnshire has a higher proportion of Small to Medium sized Enterprises (SMEs) than the national average with 45% employing fewer than 50 people compared to 32% nationally.
-There are significant challenges in connecting a skilled workforce to skills gaps due to the geography of the region.
+Lincolnshire has a higher proportion of Small to Medium sized Enterprises (SMEs) than the national average with 45 % employing fewer than 50 people compared to 32 % nationally.There are significant challenges in connecting a skilled workforce to skills gaps due to the geography of the region.

-The county is essentially rural with an economy heavily reliant on Agriculture, Horticulture and Food Manufacturing.
+The county is essentially rural with an economy heavily reliant on agriculture, horticulture and food manufacturing.
 More than 50% of jobs in Greater Lincolnshire are in sectors which underpin the local economy.
-This includes Retail, Wholesale, Health and Care, Teaching and Public Services.
-Occupations reporting the highest level of vacancies in 2020 in Greater Lincolnshire were nurses and care workers (5.9% and 5.7% of job postings respectively) followed by HGV drivers at 2.9%
+This includes retail, wholesale, health and care, teaching and public services.
+Occupations reporting the highest level of vacancies in 2020 in Greater Lincolnshire were nurses and care workers (5.9% and 5.7% of job postings respectively) followed by HGV drivers at 2.9%.

-The Greater Lincolnshire LEP has identified the following regional industrial specialism clusters:
+The following regional industrial specialism clusters have been identified: